 3. Chain Drive.
-Mount the machine on the slide rails or bedplate, which allows for adjusting the chain tension.
+Mount the machine on the

+slide base, which allows for adjusting the chain tension.

 Mount the sprocket on the machine close to the bearing housing, allowing sufficient clearance for armature end play, and align the sprockets accurately.